 The Big Sky State Games has teamed up with the CHARACTER COUNTS!
 Coalition and Kenco Security and Technology to recognize the importance of sportsmanship and character in Montana student athletes.
 CHARACTER COUNTS! is a nonprofit organization striving to improve the character of today’s youth.
 It is based on common ethical values that transcend political, religious, socio-economic, and cultural differences.
 Called the “Six Pillars of Character,” these values are: trustworthiness, respect, responsibility, fairness, caring and citizenship.
 Character Counts!
 Scholarship is sponsored by Kenco Security and Technology.

-Over the past eleven years, the Big Sky State Games has awarded the Character Counts!
+Over the past twenty years, the Big Sky State Games has awarded the Character Counts!
 Scholarship to outstanding Montana female and male student-citizen-athletes involved in the Big Sky State Games.
 The scholarship can be used for any secondary education after high school.
 This includes trade schools and community colleges.

-Only high school juniors during the 2016-2017 school year are eligible for this scholarship.
+Only high school juniors during the 2020-2021 school year are eligible for this scholarship.
 This is to ensure that fellow students can observe the scholarship winners during their senior year and to recognize the traits the students show.
-You can download the application below.
+You can download the application application below.
 It will also be available at all Montana High Schools Guidance Counselor offices.

 |2016||Cory Kistler||Huntley Project|